-The Group has always believed its employees as the human assets in driving business growth and operation needs.
-Therefore, the Group has always been looking for dynamic, talented and skilled individuals to contribute to the Group and share in its success.
-The Group believes that all employees well-being should be taken care of and has provided a safe and comfortable working environment for employees to work in.
-Furthermore, the Group also provides an attractive remuneration package to all employees as a commitment of the Group to reward the employees for their effort.
+We strongly believe that our employees are the key drivers for business growth and sustainability of our operations.
+Apart from retaining our existing talents, we have always been actively seeking out dynamic, talented and skilled individuals to contribute to the Group and share in its success.
+We strive to provide a safe and comfortable work environment for all our employees, and uphold to take care of their well-being and ensure job satisfaction.
+Furthermore, the Group also offers attractive remuneration package to all employees to reward them for their contributions to the Group.

-The Group acknowledges that employees have their own opinion or concern regarding their workplace.
-Therefore, the Group welcomes the feedback from the employees and these voices are considered seriously in order to improve the working environment.
-The Group also empowers its workforce through training and skills development programmes for the employees, which include technical and operation skill training, so that employees are equipped with the necessary knowledge and skills to carry out their duty.
+Feedbacks from our employees are considered seriously in order to improve the working environment and increase employee engagement.
+The Group also empowers its workforce through training and skills development programmes for the employees, which include technical and operational skills training, so that employees are equipped with the necessary knowledge and skills to carry out their duties effectively.

-Diverse but Equal Workforce
+Diverse and Equal Workforce

 The Group has a diverse workforce and believes that the strength of a diverse workforce is essential for the success of the business.
-Furthermore, even though the Group has a diverse workforce, no employees are discriminated against and are treated equally with dignity regardless of gender and background.
+Despite having a diverse workforce, no employee is discriminated in any way and is treated equally with respect and dignity regardless of gender and background.